13 Most Sustainable Eco Lodges in Costa Rica

-Enriched with culture and biodiversity, Costa Rica is more than just your average country.
-It is one of the leading countries in renewable energy.
-It is also a Central American country with a land of rugged terrains, rich mountains, and a huge rainforest that spans roughly across a quarter of the country, teeming with wildlife.
+Costa Rica has rugged terrains, high mountains, and a extensive rainforests that spans roughly across a quarter of the country.
 For eco-tourists, Costa Rica is nothing short of heaven.

 And you’ll find that in addition to these eco-lodges, most Costa Rican hotels are also going eco-friendly, which only proves how great the country is in its effort to preserve the environment.
 So, here is a list of some of the best and most unique eco-lodges in Costa Rica not in order.
 For even more inspiration, browse our directory for Costa Rica.